MethodsAndPractices/vsteam/.docs/synopsis/Add-VSTeamGitRepository.md

-Adds a Git repository to your Visual Studio Team Services or Team Foundation Server account.
+Adds a Git repository to your Azure DevOps or Team Foundation Server account.